Bowdown and Chamberhouse Woods: Bowdown Wood

 Bowdown Wood is at the opposite end of the reserve, and the first that is known of this woodland is that it was bought by the Dormer family in 1920.
 They then sold it to the BBOWT in 1984.
 It is more heavily dissected than the Baynes woods, with a number of valleys cutting through it.
 Although there is little flowing water there are large areas of permanently waterlogged ground.

 Old Bomb Site

 Between these two woodlands is the rather more prosaically named Old Bomb Site, which was used by the military during and after World War 2, in conjunction with RAF Greenham Common.
-This too was acquired by BBOWT, and is now a mozaic of heathland, acid grassland, scrub and woodland.
+This too was acquired by BBOWT, and is now a mosaic of heathland, acid grassland, scrub and woodland.
 The former ammunition stores are still there, in a decayed state, and the rubble provides good habitats for reptiles.
 This section is also still criss-crossed by a network of concrete paths built for military purposes, but now providing all-weather paths and good access to the site for less mobile visitors.